Share in a sentence or two what you do, in case someone landed here before landing on another page on your website.

 I know this may be hard, especially with this example but I invite you to do it through the discomfort because sometimes, that’s the only way we grow.

 One of the biggest changes in your life came through discomfort.
-Oh hey last day of the 3rd trimester.
-Sometimes discomfort ain’t that bad.
+Hello, pregnancy & birth.

 So we’ve talked about getting vulnerable, getting honest with what you want, listening to those hints, and finally taking action and I just wanted to leave you with this encouragement to wrap it all up before you skip off into the sunset trusting yourself again.